Fundamental limitations on photoisomerization from thermodynamic resource theories: Limitations on coherence following photoisomerization

 \section{Limitations on coherence following photoisomerization}

 Photoexcitation may inject coherence into the molecule's state.
 By ``coherence,'' we mean, coherence relative to the energy eigenbasis in the electronic state.
-Such coherence might be expected, \emph{a priori}, to contribute dynamically to the thermal relaxation's outcome.
+Such coherence might be expected, \emph{a priori}, to contribute to the molecule's rotation.
 Using the resource-theory tool of monotones, we bound the amount of coherence in $\rho_\final$.
-Our argument relies on a resource-theory result in which sequential thermal operations model interactions with a Markovian bath.
+Our argument involves sequential thermal operations, which model, in the resource theory, interactions with a Markovian bath.
 Markovianity is a common assumption that models rhodopsin's photoisomerization~\cite{Thoss_06_Quantum}.

-This section's results are general, governing arbitrary initial and final states.
-But to illustrate and to enhance physical understanding, we illustrate with examples and take simple limits.
-We detail another coherence result in the Methods (Sec.~\ref{sec_Work}): Work can be extracted from post-photoisomerization coherence, if photoisomers interact.
+This coherence has an application detailed in App.~\ref{sec_Work}: Work can be extracted from the coherence, if photoisomers interact.